robertkong/email2postwp/README.md

 # email2postwp

-This is a simple module that retrieves new emails from an IMAP server and creates posts to a WordPress site.
+This is a simple module that retrieves new emails from an IMAP server and creates posts in a WordPress site.

 ## Prerequisite

 A working IMAP email address and a WordPress with WP Rest API enabled with basic authentication.

-To use this module, use imapsettings.js.sample and wpsettings.js.sample as a base to configure your integration settings.

 ## Installation